-The BGP Next-Hop dependant Capabilities attribute being nontransitive, as per [RFC4271], a BGP speaker which does not understand it will quietly ignore it and not pass it along to other BGP peers.
+The BGP Next-Hop dependent Capabilities attribute being nontransitive, as per [RFC4271], a BGP speaker which does not understand it will quietly ignore it and not pass it along to other BGP peers.

-A BGP speaker that understands the BGP Next-Hop dependant Capabilities Attribute and does not change the BGP Next-Hop, SHOULD NOT change the BGP Next-Hop dependant Capabilities Attribute and SHOULD pass the attribute unchanged along to other BGP peers.
+A BGP speaker that understands the BGP Next-Hop dependent Capabilities Attribute and does not change the BGP Next-Hop, SHOULD NOT change the BGP Next-Hop dependent Capabilities Attribute and SHOULD pass the attribute unchanged along to other BGP peers.

-A BGP speaker that understands the BGP Next-Hop dependant Capabilities Attribute and changes the BGP Next-Hop, MUST remove the received BGP Next-Hop dependant Capabilities Attribute before propagating the BGP UPDATE to other BGP peers.
-It MAY attach a new BGP Next-Hop dependant Capabilities attribute describing the capabilities of the new BGP Next-Hop for these NLRIS.
+A BGP speaker that understands the BGP Next-Hop dependent Capabilities Attribute and changes the BGP Next-Hop, MUST remove or update the received BGP Next-Hop dependent Capabilities Attribute before propagating the BGP UPDATE to other BGP peers.
+If the capability is not removed, it MUST be updated to only advertise the capabilities of the new BGP Next-Hop for these NLRIs.
+An implementation MAY allow, by configuration, to not advertise some of the capabilities of a BGP Next-Hop.
+If a received capability is unknown, it can't be updated hence unknown capabilities MUST be removed when the BGP Next-Hop is changed.